harrietkiggin/nmap-bootstrap-xsl/README.md

 ## Old scans

 - You can also format old scans with the xsl stylesheet.
 - Insert `<?xml-stylesheet href="https://raw.githubusercontent.com/honze-net/nmap-bootstrap-xsl/master/nmap-bootstrap.xsl" type="text/xsl"?>` after `<!DOCTYPE nmaprun>`.
+(On a new line)
+- PS, delete the old Xls stylesheet

 ## Screenshots